 Lastly, a WMS can help you save money in several ways.
 Reducing waste means less money spent on items that don’t get sold.
 Minimising errors can also save money, such as by reducing shipping costs if you don’t have to resend an order to a customer.

-And a good WMS can help with staffing, as you can gain a better understanding of how much support you need in areas like stocking and shipping.
-You can save money if you don’t overstaff during slow periods, and you can also improve employee experience by not understaffing during busy periods.
+And a good WMS can help with staffing, as you can better understand how much support you need in areas like stocking and shipping.
+You can save money if you don’t overstaff during slow periods, and you can also improve the employee experience by not understaffing during busy periods.
 That can lead to benefits like reduced employee turnover, which carries costs around recruitment and training.

 Choosing a warehouse management system

 With the many benefits that a WMS provides, you may be wondering how to choose one so you can start enjoying these advantages.
 The answer depends on factors like the size and quantity of your warehouse facilities, current software that you want to integrate with, budget, and more.

 If you’re ready to explore your options for adding a warehouse management system, YourShortlist can help.
 We’re a technology consultancy using procurement best practice and data insights to save companies time and money.
 Our goal is to make business technology procurement simple, transparent, and cost-effective.
 We won’t charge you anything, and we won’t share any of your project details without your explicit approval.